Patina, you (almost) always need more!

 The Weissman Foundry

-• Inviting the Community in
+• Inviting the Community to Participate

-Inviting the Community in
+Inviting the Community to Participate

 Artwork: Julio Le Parc, Continuous light cylinder of the "Enlightenment Series," 1962